Skip to content

 2. Generating your first firmware

-3. Understanding the output
+3. Understanding the 3-stage pipeline

-4. Optional: Flashing to an FPGA
+5. Optional: Flashing to an FPGA

 📋 Prerequisites